department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled/independent-living.md

 <div class="va-introtext">

-If your service-connected disability limits your ability to perform activities of daily living (like bathing, dressing, accessing the community, and interacting with others) and you can't return to work right away, you may qualify for independent-living services through the Vocational Rehabilitation and Employment (VR&E) Independent Living track.
+If your service-connected disability limits your ability to perform activities of daily living (like bathing, dressing, accessing the community, and interacting with others) and you can't return to work right away, you may qualify for independent living services through the Vocational Rehabilitation and Employment (VR&E) Independent Living track.
 You may also receive these services as you work to find a job if that’s a goal you and your Vocational Rehabilitation Counselor (VRC) have created.
 In both cases, your VRC can help you restore your daily-living activities.
 Find out if you may be eligible for services to help you live as independently as possible.

 </div>

 <div class="feature" markdown="1">

-### Can I get independent-living services through VR&amp;E?
+### Can I get independent living services through VR&amp;E?

-You may be eligible for independent-living services if you’re a Servicemember or Veteran with a service-connected disability who is eligible for VR&E benefits, and:
+You may be eligible for independent living services if you’re a Servicemember or Veteran with a service-connected disability who is eligible for VR&E benefits, and:

 - You have a serious employment handicap (SEH), **and**
 - Your disabilities prevent you from looking for or returning to work, **and**
-- Your case manager refers you after you enroll in the VR&amp;E program
+- You're in need of services to live as independently as possible

 **Please note:** Having an employment handicap means your service-connected disability limits your ability to prepare for, obtain, and maintain suitable employment (a job that doesn’t make your disability worse, is stable, and matches your abilities, aptitudes, and interests).
 <br>